georgebabarus/magento-filesystem-extension/docs/source/extension/configuration.rst

 Admin panel configuration
 ==========================

-For now there are no configuration in admin panel.
-See roadmap for more details.
+For now, there is no configuration in the admin panel.
+See the roadmap for more details.

 .. include:: ./../all-pages/available-links.rst